anlandu/conText/README.md

 # HistText

 ## Objective
-A library to analyze text in relation to well-known novels, authors, and literary movements.
+A library to download top texts from Project Gutenberg as text files, then analyze text in relation to these well-known novels and authors.

 ## Contributing
 Contributions are more than welcome!
 Please see the  [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to contribute.